 The concept of an economic moat

 The term “economic moat,” popularized by Warren Buffett, refers to a business’s ability to maintain competitive advantages over its competitors in order to protect its long-term profits and market share.
 It’s essentially a metaphor for the defensive protection that a castle’s moat provides.
-The wider and deeper the moat, the more difficult it is for competitors to attack and erode the company’s market position.
+The wider and deeper the moat, the more difficult it is for competitors to attack and erode the company’s market position or steal its market share.

 An economic moat can come from various sources, including brand reputation, patents, cost advantages, network effects, and high switching costs.
-Buffett places great emphasis on finding companies with wide economic moats because they can sustain profitability over the long term, making them ideal for his buy-and-hold investment strategy.
+Buffett places great emphasis on finding companies with wide economic moats because they can sustain profitability and high returns on capital over the long term, making them ideal for his buy-and-hold investment strategy.
+Without a moat, high industry profits will inevitably attract competition, forcing returns back down to the cost of capital.

 Examples of companies Buffett invested in with a clear economic moat

 Another company that exemplifies a wide economic moat is See’s Candies.
-While it might not be a large part of Berkshire Hathaway’s portfolio, See’s Candies holds a special place as one of Buffett’s favorite investments.
-The company’s competitive advantage comes from its strong brand reputation and customer loyalty.
-Consumers are willing to pay a premium for See’s Candies, which allows the company to maintain high profit margins.
+While it might not be a large part of Berkshire Hathaway’s total portfolio asset mix today, See’s Candies holds a special place as one of Buffett’s favorite investments.
+The company’s competitive advantage comes from its strong regional brand reputation and intense customer loyalty.
+Consumers are willing to pay a premium for See’s Candies, which allows the company to maintain high profit margins and require very little capital to run, freeing up cash for Buffett to invest elsewhere.

 Geico, another one of Buffett’s notable investments, has a cost advantage as its economic moat.
-By selling insurance directly to consumers, Geico is able to keep costs low and pass the savings to its customers, making it difficult for competitors to match its prices.
+By selling auto insurance directly to consumers via phone and internet rather than through expensive traditional agent networks, Geico is able to keep operating costs structurally low and pass the savings to its customers, making it difficult for higher-cost competitors to match its pricing without losing money.

-More recently, Apple has become one of Berkshire Hathaway’s largest holdings.
-Apple’s economic moat stems from its strong brand and ecosystem of products and services, which create high switching costs for users.
+More recently, Apple has become one of Berkshire Hathaway’s largest equity holdings.
+Apple’s economic moat stems from its strong brand equity and ecosystem of integrated products and services, which create high switching costs for users.
+Once a user is locked into the iOS infrastructure with iCloud, apps, and hardware connectivity, the friction of leaving the ecosystem creates an incredibly sticky customer base, allowing Apple to extract high lifetime customer value.

 These companies’ wide economic moats have enabled them to earn high returns on capital over extended periods.
 This, in turn, has allowed them to create substantial value for shareholders, including Buffett and Berkshire Hathaway.
-For Buffett, an economic moat is more than just a competitive advantage—it’s a fortress that protects a company’s profitability and helps ensure its longevity.
+For Buffett, an economic moat is more than just a competitive advantage—it’s a fortress that protects a company’s profitability and helps ensure its longevity through all macro environments.
+To my eyes, the real challenge is realizing that a moat can be breached if management misallocates capital into dilutive projects.

 Case Studies: Application of Buffett’s Strategy